predicatestudio/predicate_templates/README.md

 This folder is to contain local installs of python repos.
 If source files for a pip-installable package are placed here, they will be installed in an editable format.
 This install should overwrite default dependency installs in pyproject.toml, but conflicts may occur due to version pinning.

-This feature is in BETA and should not be conisidered stable.
+This feature is in BETA and should not be considered stable.

 This is a development feature and not intended for use in production environments.